 - Full-time upper division (undergraduate junior or senior), or graduate students who are accepted and registered into a degree-seeking program at UC Berkeley;

 - GPA of 3.0 or higher;

-- A confirmed room reservation at I-House for 2015-2016 or limited number of reservations for Fall 2015 only (Regular Double for undergraduate, Low Price Single or Regular Single for graduate student.)
+- A confirmed room reservation at I-House for Spring Semester 2017 in a Regular Double (for undergraduates), Low Price Single or Regular Single (for graduate students.)

-Due to the trend that room reservations fill up quickly, it is best to apply for residential admissions early.
-The room reservation cancellation deadline will be aligned with prior notice of room and board financial aid awards to assist financial aid applicants.
+The room reservation cancellation deadline without penalty, will be aligned with prior notice of room and board financial aid awards to assist financial aid applicants.